OriginDOCS

 Quote and Settlement Currency

 Every contract is USD-denominated.
 PnL is calculated in USD and credited or debited in the user's collateral assets.
-If a user holds non-USD collateral, realized PnL settles against that collateral at the prevailing oracle exchange rate, with haircuts applied (Section 4.3).
+If a user holds non-USD collateral, realized PnL settles against that collateral at the prevailing oracle exchange rate, with haircuts applied (Accepted Assets & Haircuts).

 Tick Size and Lot Size